 The value for money of Lebara Mobile's plans depends entirely on how many international calls you make.
 If you regularly call one of the countries included in its plans, then the value is great.
-If, on the other hand, you rarely make calls abroad, you will be better served by other providers.
+If, on the other hand, you rarely make calls abroad, you may be better served by other providers.
 Free calls to other Lebara Mobile mobiles is a bonus, though not particularly unusual in the mobile market.

 The value represented by Lebara Mobile's international call allowances is really very good.
-You will need to check which countries are covered, but as long as your destination is on the list, the calls will be a lot cheaper than those offered by other most providers.
+You will need to check which countries are covered, but as long as your destination is on the list, the calls will be a lot cheaper than those offered by other providers.

 As a bonus, if you do sign up to Lebara, you can earn up to £50 back in cash by referring a friend, who will receive double data for the first six months.

 Lebara Mobile uses the Vodafone network.
 According to Ofcom, 89% of Vodafone customers said they were satisfied with the reception they receive, which is above the industry average.

 Vodafone has 4G coverage on a par with most other providers, but its 5G network is still rolling out.
 Bear in mind that local geographical features, such as hills or buildings, can affect your reception.
 You can check what the Vodafone signal is like in your area by visiting the Vodafone coverage checker on the provider’s website.
 Lebara does not yet offer 5G with its plans, however, so even if 5G is available in your area, you won’t be able to benefit from it with a Lebara plan.